Boulder08/chunknorris/README.md

 - Python 3.10.x (or a compatible 3.x version) + support modules (see the beginning of the script)
 - (A scene change list in x264/x265 QP file format)
-- Avisynth+ (+ the SCXviD plugin if scdmethod 5 or 6)
+- Avisynth+ (+ the SCXviD plugin if scdmethod 2)
 - (avs2yuv64 (well, the 32-bit one also works if your whole chain is 32-bit, just rename it to avs2yuv64.exe))
 - ffmpeg
-- PySceneDetect (Python module) **Note that you need to install the module using pip and also install MoviePy.
-When running Chunk Norris, do not worry about the error messages it shows using PySceneDetect.**
+- av-scenechange if scdmethod 1 is enabled
 - ffmpeg-python (Python module) **Note that you need to install ffmpeg-python, not ffmpeg**
-- aomenc (the lavish mod is recommended) / svt-av1-psy (see below for Discord channel with compatible binaries) / rav1e / x265
+- aomenc (the lavish mod is recommended) / svt-av1-psyex/hdr / rav1e / x265
 - grav1synth (in case of --graintable-method 1)
-- Vapoursynth in case you want to use the SSIMU2-based Q adjusting feature
+- Vapoursynth in case you want to use the metrics based Q adjusting feature

 Additionally, make sure that all the tools are accessible from your system's PATH or in the directory where you run this script.

-**SVT-AV1 binaries to use with this script**: https://github.com/orgs/psy-ex/discussions -> use at least v2.3.0-B or a more recent build

 ---